Grammarsalad/B_Kits/Readme_homebrewery.txt

 <div class='wide'>
 ## Skald Kit (TO BE CONTINUED)

-SKALD: This nordic Bard is also a warrior of great strength, skill, and virtue; <PRO_HISHER> songs are inspiring sagas of battle and valor, and the Skald devotes <PRO_HISHER> life to those pursuits.
+SKALD: This Nordic Bard is also a warrior of great strength, skill, and virtue; <PRO_HISHER> songs are inspiring sagas of battle and valor, and the Skald devotes <PRO_HISHER> life to those pursuits.
 </div>

 ### Advantages: